Xu-repository/MF-GLFGCN/README.md

 Parameter :0.51M	FLOPs:7.52G	Mean Acc.:98.53%	Max Acc.:98.53%

 ## Licence & Acknowledgement
-GaitPose itself is released under the MIT License (see LICENSE).

 The following parts of the code are borrowed from other projects.
 Thanks for their wonderful work!
 - Object Detector: [eriklindernoren/PyTorch-YOLOv3](https://github.com/eriklindernoren/PyTorch-YOLOv3)